nimrossum/research-project/docs/main.typ

 The LoCC metric can be distorted also by file renames, which may artificially inflate contribution counts, since renaming a file requires little effort but appears as significant line changes.
 Git supports rename detection using a similarity threshold#footnote[https://git-scm.com/docs/git-log#Documentation/git-log.txt-code-Mltngtcode], comparing deleted and added files to identify likely renames, utilized by tools such as Git Truck.
 While Git doesn’t exclude renames by default, this tracking can be used to filter them out manually.
 However, rename detection is inherently ambiguous — at what point should we stop treating a change as a rename and instead count it as having deleted the old file and added a new one?#footnote[https://en.wikipedia.org/wiki/Ship_of_Theseus]

-The issue is further complicated when developers squash commits, potentially losing rename information.
+The issue is further exacerbated when developers squash commits, potentially losing rename information.
 Ultimately, it’s a trade-off between overcounting trivial renames and missing substantial, legitimate contributions.

-=
+= Compression Distance

+To mitigate the issues described in @loccDef, we can consider the number of bytes instead of lines of code.

+Then, we can compute the change in the size in bytes before and after the commit.

+However, the problem described in

+However, this means we can no longer rely on line-based diffing algorithms, akin to those used in TODO:GIT_DIFF_REF and must use an alternative method to measure the distance between revisions.

+  - Correlation between CD delta and complexity

-Using an alternative approach, by concatenating the entire state of the repository, makes the analysis resistant to renames, as we don't care about file names, we only care about the bytes contained in the commit.
+To mitigate these problems, we can use an alternative approach where we concatenate the entire state of the repository, makes the analysis resistant to renames, as we don't care about file names, we only care about the bytes contained in the commit.
 However, in this case, we can no longer rely on diffing the concatenated string.
 We need to use another approach to derive the information distance from before and after a commit.

 Normalized Compression Distance (NCD) is a way of measuring the similarity between two compressible objects, using lossless compression algorithms such as GZIP and ZStandard.
 It is a way of approximating the Normalized Information Distance and has widespread uses such as cluster analysis [https://arxiv.org/abs/cs/0312044], and it has even been used to train sentiment analysis.

 However, nobody has used normalized compression ratio as a distance metric in version controlled systems yet.
 The hypothesis of this work is that NCD-derived metrics could function as a complement to the more well-known LC and NoC metrics mentioned above, and be resilient to renaming.

-= Metric
-  - Correlation between CD delta and complexity

 = Present method

+Q:  Why did we choose z standard? @cebrian2005common recommends
+A: zstd has a large search window https://en.wikipedia.org/wiki/Zstd

 = Present implementation

 = Present experiments

 == Compression Distance vs. manual subjective classification

 == Compression Distance vs. semi automatic objective classification

 == Compression Distance aggregated over authors

+== Limitations of compression distance

+1. it's much slower to compute,

+2. limited window size @cebrian2005common leading to distorted distance measurements, especially in worst case when comparing identical objects exceeding these size constraints.
+This means that we are back to just measuring something similar to the byte distance

 == Git Truck

 If you look beyond our bachelors project, where we all four worked on the project, you see that Dawid joined as a contributor during his master thesis.
 Af ter that, Thomas did his master thesis on the project as well, which is very